Updated 2 July 2021

 On the other hand, if you overpay, HMRC will refund you.
 You can use form SA303 to reduce your payments on account and request a refund.
 Credit should then show up in your Self Assessment account, which you can then request to be repaid either online or by calling HMRC.

 If you’re looking for a payment on account calculator, you can actually check your payments on account during the year by signing in to your personal tax account using your Government Gateway ID and selecting the option to view your latest Self Assessment return.

 Click 'View statements' and you'll see any payments on account you've already made, alongside payments you need to make towards your next tax bill.

-And if you’re having trouble paying, don’t ignore the situation.
-It’s important that you get in touch with HMRC – you might be able to use Time to Pay to set up a payment arrangement.
+If you’re having trouble paying, don’t ignore the situation.
+It’s important that you get in touch with HMRC – you might be able to use HMRC’s Time to Pay service to set up a payment arrangement.

 Still unsure about payment on account?
 Ask your questions below and we'll do our best to help.